 After trying different recipes, I am sharing with you the one that I love the most!
-Whether you are a seasoned baker or a beginner, this Challah recipe is sure to become a staple in your home.
+Whether you are a seasoned baker or a beginner, this Traditional Challah Bread recipe is sure to become a staple in your home.
+For a Pareve Challah without any eggs, try my beloved vegan Challah recipe.

 *The full recipe is in the recipe card below!